Lamborghini Centenario: Specifications

 The Centenario is based on the Aventador SV and retains the carbon-fibre monocoque along with aluminium front and rear subframes from the standard Aventador.
 Power comes from a tuned version of the Aventador's 6.5-litre V12 generating 770 PS at 8,500 rpm and 690 Nm of torque at 5,500 rpm, therefore increasing power over the Aventador SV by 20 PS.
 The Centenario also has a slight weight reduction compared with the Aventador of 5 kg.

 The engine is mated to the same 7-speed ISR automated manual gearbox as used on an Aventador along with the all-wheel-drive drivetrain developed by Haldex.
 The power steering has two turns lock-to-lock.
 The suspension system is a push-rod design.

 The car has three driving modes, namely, "Strada" (for normal city driving), "Sport" (for high performance driving) and "Corsa" (for optimum track performance).
 The car comes with either leather or Alcantara upholstery on the interior mostly carried over from the Aventador, customizable to the customer's specifications.
 The interior has a carbon fibre trim along with carbon fibre shift paddles and has sound deadening materials removed.

 Performance

-The car can accelerate from 0-100 km/h in 2.9 seconds, 0-300 km/h in 23.5 seconds and has a top speed of 350 km/h.
+The Centenario can accelerate from 0-100 km/h in 2.9 seconds, 0-300 km/h in 23.5 seconds and has a top speed of 350 km/h.

-The Lamborghini Centenario has a power to weight ratio of kg per horsepower and a braking distance of 30 m from 62-0 mph.
+The Centenario has a power to weight ratio of kg per horsepower and a braking distance of 30 m from 62-0 mph.